Liverpool Walton

 Secondary Hall (Young People's Hall)

-Ideal for use for conferences, a classroom and for children's activities.
+Ideal for use for smaller conferences, a classroom and for children's activities.
 There is a servery area through the wall to Kitchen 1.
 The exits at the back of the room lead to our new garden area.

 The Secondary Hall costs £20/hour.